 So, you know, there’s a lot of benefits to going down this path of getting rid of that one thing at the beginning, which was for you the chocolate which leads to being able to let go of other things.
 And I remember when I first started my recovery to overcome my brain injury.
 My coach, my life coach at the time said to me, Well, if I’m ever going to work with her, and her name is Lily Gilbert Louise, if you’re listening, I love you.

-And now she said to me, You stop drinking Coca Cola.
-What else have you Stop doing that wasn’t good for your body that you didn’t think you could do.
+And now she said to me, You stop drinking Coca-Cola.
+What else have you Stopped doing that wasn’t good for your body that you didn’t think you could do?
 And I could rattle off about 10 or 15 things.

-Yeah, you you don’t know what’s just beyond that first, the first decision, that’s great.
+Yeah, you don’t know what’s just beyond that first, the first decision, that’s great.

 So I wanted to share that.
 And I wanted to really get people to share the benefit of what you’re saying about a vegan diet, because you know, there’s a lot of benefits to it.
-And if it’s not going to be a long term thing, but you need to do it to get your health back.
-It is one show fire way to really improve the quality of how your cells work in the short term is to just cut out all the junk and just go back to basics and eat what you would eat if you were in the forest.
+And if it’s not going to be a long-term thing, you need to do it to get your health back.
+It is one show-fire way to really improve the quality of how your cells work in the short term to just cut out all the junk and just go back to basics and eat what you would eat if you were in the forest.

 Um, I mean, I have a lot of patients and coaching clients who experienced that I I’m six four and so children 60 pounds was very unhealthy for me, but nobody really said I was fat that they’re pictures of me back then I definitely look fatter than I do now.
 But nobody was ever really saying things segwaying into how you could lose 20 pounds but no one would ever say you know, gee, too bad.
 You have such a nice face or something like that.
 Yeah, I was I wasn’t at that level.

-What What I want you all to do is go to never binge again, calm.
+What I want you all to do is go to never binge again, calm.
 Everything starts there.
 Click the big free red button is a big red button for the free bonuses.
-But if you sign up for the bonuses, you’ll get a link to the Amazon Kindle book into the into the notebook for for the Nook Barnes noble notebook.
-What you also get are a set of food plans starter templates.
+But if you sign up for the bonuses, you’ll get a link to the Amazon Kindle book into the notebook for Nook Barnes noble notebook.
+What you also get is a set of food plan starter templates.

-So I took a lot of time and created a set of rules you could begin with I don’t want anybody to just adopt them willy nilly.
+So I took a lot of time and created a set of rules you could begin with I don’t want anybody to just adopt them willy-nilly.
 I want you to really customize them for yourself.
-But we only talked about one rule today there are all sorts of different types of rules and it’s really good to see the different plans is one for paleo.
+But we only talked about one rule today there are all sorts of different types of rules and it’s really good to see the different plans for paleo.
 There’s one for vegan there’s one for macrobiotic, what’s the calorie counters, etc, etc.

 So I distribute those for free.
 You can also find them on the blog.
 So go to and click the free Big Red reader bonus, but never binge again, calm and you’ll get all that good stuff and it’s all free.
-I look forward to getting to know you more and following.
+I look forward to getting to know you more and following you.
 You know what it is that you’re doing.
-And I wish you I wish you well.
+And I wish you well.
 Thanks, Bill.
-Maybe I’ll interview you a better story sometimes for my for my readers.
+Maybe I’ll interview you with a better story sometime for my readers.
 Yeah, please do.